deadmau224/Mood-Based-Recommendation-System/README.md

 ### NOTE:
 Install This ImageAI.whl<br />
 imageai-2.0.2-py3-none-any.whl - Install this whl using pip install/conda install for the code to run.

+Blackbook: This is the black book, I created for my project presentation during my undergrad.

+Please ignore the files that have not been mentioned in this ReadME, since those are files I have chunks of code for future use or used for testing purposes.

 ## Changelog: